NDF-Poli-USP/it-public/computational-resources/workstations/requesting-credentials-guide/README.md

 # Requesting Workstation Credentials Guide

 Access to the workstations requires having workstation credentials.
-To request credentials, send an email to ndf-ti@usp.br with the information specified in the [User Info Form](https://github.com/NDF-Poli-USP/it-public/blob/main/computational-resources/user-info-form/README.md).
+To request credentials, send an email to ndf-ti@usp.br with the following information:

+- Personal information specified in the [User Info Form](https://github.com/NDF-Poli-USP/it-public/blob/main/computational-resources/user-info-form/README.md)
+- A public key, which can be generated following the [Creating SSH Keys Guide](https://github.com/NDF-Poli-USP/it-public/blob/main/computational-resources/ssh-keys-guide/README.md)

 ### Network